codebar/tutorials/html/lesson7/tutorial.md

         ...
     </blockquote>

-Next up is our list of resources and its title, this is going to be inside the sidebar and the HTML should look something like this (fill in the hrefs as you like)
+Next up is our list of resources and its title, this is going to be inside the sidebar and the HTML should look like this (fill in the hrefs as you like).

     <h2 class="resourcelist_title">Resources</h2>